shayakbanerjee/BLEHardwareTester/README.md

 This is an Android library for quickly creating a set of BLE device tests for end-of-line testing.

 ## Code Organization
-The library is contained in the folder 'bledevicetest', while the wrapper around it is in the form of an example app.
+The library is contained in the folder `app/bledevicetest`.
+An example Android app that utilizes the library has also been provided in the typical Android project structure `app/src/main`.

 ## Code Samples
 BLE Tests are generically specified with a test name, description and a set of BLE commands to send (reads or writes).
 It also requires defining a test criterion - which determines whether the test passed or failed based on the output obtained from the BLE device.